oconnor663/jacko.io/posts/async_io.md

 }
 ```

-Last of all, we need to clear `POLL_FDS` invoke all the `POLL_WAKERS`.
+Last of all, when we wake up and `libc::poll` returns, we need to clear
-Tasks that are still `Pending` will re-register themselves when the main
+`POLL_FDS` invoke all the `POLL_WAKERS`.
+The main loop still polls every task
-loop polls them again.
-Or as we can now officially call it, the _event
+every time, and tasks that aren't `Ready` will re-register themselves in
-loop_:
+`POLL_FDS` before the next sleep.

 ```rust
 LINK: Playground playground://async_playground/client_server_poll.rs